Your Monster: Release

-The film premiered in the Midnight section at the 2024 Sundance Film Festival on January 18, 2024.
+Your Monster premiered in the Midnight section of the Sundance Film Festival on January 18, 2024.
 In March 2024, Vertical acquired North American distribution rights to the film.
-The film was released on October 25, 2024.
+The film was released in the United States on October 25, 2024.

 Home media

-Your Monster was released on VOD with Apple TV on November 12, 2024.
+Your Monster was released on premium video on demand on November 12, 2024.
+The film began streaming on Max on January 24, 2025.

 Reception

 Box office

-In the United States and Canada, the film made $522,958 from 651 theaters in its opening weekend.
-The film went to have an even smaller limited release in The United Kingdom and Russia with the combination making it have a grand total of $804,531.
+In the United States and Canada, Your Monster made $522,958 from 651 theaters in its opening weekend.
+The film went to have an even smaller limited release in the United Kingdom, Russia, Australia, and New Zealand, grossing a worldwide total of $809,893.

 Critical response

-The performances of Melissa Barrera and Tommy Dewey garnered praise, with many critics referring to their chemistry as the highlight of the film.
+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 17 critics, indicating "generally favorable" reviews.

 The Nashville Film Festival praised Barrera, saying, "There are very few people who can light up the screen the way that Melissa Barrera does.
 The multi-talented actress displays the perfect level of innocence, vulnerability, and eventually fierceness in her portrayal as Laura Franco."

 Ben Kenigsberg, writing in The New York Times, praised the natural charm and emotional pull of Melissa Barrera character of Laura Franco by saying the film works with the "backstage intrigue, onstage songs by the Lazours, and the disarming lead performance of Barrera."

 Chad Collins of Dread Central stated "Your Monster is liable to be the most fun you have at the movies this year, perhaps in the past several years.
 Writer and director Caroline Lindy’s feature debut is remarkably assured, ostensibly retelling Beauty and the Beast, though imbued with oodles of charm, a smattering of horror gore, and a truly star-making turn from Melissa Barrera.
 Truly, Barrera, while a star before Your Monster, ascends to an entirely different level here."
-Your Monster ended the 2024 year being one of the most well received horror films of the year.
-The film was ranked Number 9 on the top ten best rated horror films of 2024 on Letterboxd.
-The Hollywood Reporter also ranked the film number 10 out of the best horror films of 2024, and calling Melissa Barrera a "welcoming force" in the horror world.
+The Hollywood Reporter ranked the film number 10 out of the best horror films of 2024, calling Melissa Barrera a "welcoming force" in the horror world.